bweiler/Monte-Carlo-Analysis/README.md

-This is a simulation of a game of comabt between two characters.
+This is a simulation of a game of combat between two characters.
 The outcome of the game is the death / survival of one character.
 Each character had numerical parameters such as attack power and health.
 Dice throws add randomness.
 A turn is a called battle.

 The program records the battles, and number of deaths.
 These are normalized to create probabilities.